Methow Valley Cabin

 Project Description:

-This architectural project represents a harmonious blend of modern design and natural landscape in the Methow , transforming a rustic cabin and its accessory structures into a cohesive, contemporary retreat.
+This architectural project represents a harmonious blend of modern design and natural landscape in the Methow Valley, transforming a rustic cabin and its accessory structures into a cohesive, contemporary retreat.
 The original site featured a primary studio cabin with two scattered accessory buildings.
 These structures, while functional, felt disconnected and lacked a unified flow.
 Our approach was to reimagine the layout and transform these disparate elements into a singular architectural statement that embraces the surrounding beauty of the Methow Valley.

 The first step in the renovation was relocating the accessory structures, positioning them strategically to establish a closer relationship with the main cabin.
 Once relocated, these buildings were stitched together through a series of glass hallways.
 The transparent connectors serve a dual purpose: they not only unify the interior spaces, but also create seamless transitions between indoor and outdoor environments.
 These hallways frame the stunning views and flood the interiors with natural light, fostering a strong connection with the landscape.